The Holland Group

 The Holland Group is composed of members from both the Plaintiff and Defence (physician and hospital) Bars in Ontario.
 It was formed in 1998 subsequent to the release of the 1990 Prichard Report on Liability and Compensation in Health Care: A Report to the Conference of Deputy Ministers of Health of the Federal/Provincial/Territorial Review on Liability and Compensation Issues in Health Care and following the 1998 Tort Reform Conference (Toronto) organized by the CMPA, the mutual defence organization which assists Canadian physicians in medical-legal matters.

-Initially chaired by the late Honourable Richard E. Holland, Q.C., the Group is fortunate to have as its chair, the Honourable Mr. Justice Coulter Osborne.
+Initially chaired by the late Honourable Richard E. Holland, Q.C., followed by the Honourable Coulter Osborne in 2002, the Group is fortunate to have as its chair, the Honourable Mr. Justice John I. Laskin.
 The Group meets on a periodic basis to discuss and foster practical changes to the medical malpractice system.

 - Why are you called The Holland Group?

 The group’s formal name is The Holland Access to Justice in Medical Malpractice Group.
 One of the founders of the group, and its chair, was the late Honourable Richard E. Holland, Q.C., a distinguished jurist who facilitated a discussion group in 1998 of interested parties in connection with issues important to medical malpractice cases.

 The Group is comprised of members of both the Plaintiff and Defence (physician and hospital) Bars in Ontario and has been chaired, since 2018, by the Honourable Mr. Justice John I. Laskin, former Justice of the Ontario Court of Appeal.
 For an up-to-date list and biographies of the Group’s current members, please visit the “Members” section of our website at: